School of Psychology

 Department of Psychology

 Founded in 2000, the Department of Psychology has been renowned for its excellence in teaching, empirical research, and clinical practices.
 Currently we have 18 faculty members, each of whom is specialized in one of four areas: experimental, applied, clinical, and developmental psychology.
 This balanced structure allows us a unique approach for undergraduate education, in which students gain not only textbook knowledge but also hands-on practical experience to learn psychology in its entirety.
 Experimental laboratories are equipped with cutting-edge facilities such as wearable eye-trackers, electroencephalography, psychophysiological measures, and virtual reality simulators.
-Technical and monetary support is provided for all students who wish to conduct large-scale web-based surveys.
-Workshops are organized for students who want to learn real-world applications of psychology to community-based child care and/or industrial risk management.
-Applicants who wish to become a Licensed Psychologist will be able to complete the necessary and sufficient program to continue further training in graduate school.
+Technical and monetary supports are provided for all students who conduct large-scale web-based surveys.
+Workshops are organized for students who learn real-world applications of psychology to community-based child care and/or industrial risk management.
+Applicants who wish to become a licensed psychologist will be able to complete the necessary and sufficient program to continue further training in the graduate school.
 With these abundant educational resources, we welcome all international students who have a keen interest in the science of mind and behavior.

 A solid foundation through the overall study of psychology during the first and second years

 Education in the fundamentals of psychology, as well as liberal arts and language education, is emphasized in the first two years.
 Students take "Psychology" from the general education curriculum and "Introductory Psychology", a required subject for the department, to lay the groundwork for the study of psychology, so that students may proceed into the field of their choice .

 The curriculum for first- and second-year psychology students is designed to build foundations for future studies and heighten interest in psychology.
 Some of the courses include "Various Areas of Modern Psychology, Statistics for Psychology", and "Seminar on Data Processing for Psychology".